Dr. Nitzan Shabek, PhD

 Plant Biology Department

-Before joining UC Davis, I was a postdoc at the University of Washington in Seattle, where I worked with Dr. Ning Zheng on elucidating how target proteins can be recognized by ubiquitin ligase enzymes.
-Using various biochemical and cellular approaches together with X-ray crystallography, I studied the regulation, composition, and structure of specific biosensor protein complex in plant hormone signalling.
-Prior to that, I obtained my Ph.D. in Biochemistry at the Technion- Israel Institute of Technology with the mentorship of Dr. Aaron Ciechanover (Nobel Laureate in Chemistry).
-My Ph.D. research focused on understanding the mechanistic regulation of cellular ubiquitin pools and protein recognition and degradation by 26S proteasome.
-I have also studied the yeast’s DNA endonuclease proteolytic regulation by ubiquitin-like proteins, and obtained my M.Sc. from the Ben-Gurion University.
+Before joining UC Davis, Dr. Shabek was an HHMI postdoctoral fellow at the University of Washington (Department of Pharmacology) in Seattle, where he worked with Dr. Ning Zheng on elucidating how target proteins can be recognized by ubiquitin ligase enzymes.
+Using various biochemical and cellular approaches together with X-ray crystallography, He studied the regulation, composition, and structure of specific biosensor protein complex in plant hormone signalling.
+Prior to that, he obtained his PhD in Biochemistry at the Technion- Israel Institute of Technology with the mentorship of Dr. Aaron Ciechanover (Nobel Laureate in Chemistry).
+His PhD research focused on understanding the mechanistic regulation of cellular ubiquitin pools and protein recognition and degradation by 26S proteasome.
+Dr. Shabek also studied the DNA endonuclease proteolytic regulation by ubiquitin-like proteins in yeast, and obtained his M.Sc. in Molecular Genetics from the Ben-Gurion University in Israel.

-In my spare time, I love spending time with my family, hiking, biking, cooking and shredding on my electric guitar.
+In his spare time, he loves spending time with his family, hiking, biking, cooking and shredding on his electric guitars.